 - safe recruitment practices are followed for all new staff

-- all staff have a copy of this Safeguarding Children policy, understand its contents and are vigilant to signs of abuse, neglect or radicalisation
+- all staff have a copy of this Safeguarding policy, understand its contents and are vigilant to signs of abuse, neglect, or radicalisation

-- all staff are aware of their statutory duties with regard to the disclosure or discovery of child abuse, and concerns about radicalisation
+- all staff are aware of their statutory duties regarding the disclosure or discovery of child abuse, and concerns about radicalisation

 - all staff receive basic training in the Prevent Duty

-- the Club’s procedures are in line with the guidance in ‘Working Together to Safeguard Children (2015)’ and staff are familiar with the guidance in ‘What To Do If You’re Worried A Child Is Being Abused (2015)’.
+- the Club’s procedures are in line with the guidance in ‘Working Together to Safeguard Children (2018)’ and staff are familiar with the guidance in ‘What to Do If You’re Worried A Child Is Being Abused (2015)’.

 Use of mobile phones and cameras

 Photographs will only be taken of children with their parents’ permission.
 Only the club camera will be used to take photographs of children at the Club, except with the express permission of the manager.
 Neither staff nor children may use their mobile phones to take photographs at the Club.